namoopsoo/manage-my-photos/README.md

 # Slightly reduce photo chaos
-This repo uses others amazing tools to help me with my photo glut.
+This repo uses others' amazing tools to help me with my photo glut.
 Working on a mini blog post to better describe the motivation.

 But the basic use case is if you have a main flat file directory setup where all your photos live, fed in by something like a Dropbox sync from your phone.
 And you want to clean up your main photo directory to be ready for showing off to other people.
 That means free of screenshots (`.png` files), and free of other photos that probably other people do not care about such as photos of your food !